Today’s Wonder of the Day was inspired by Lani. Lani Wonders, “What is a river current?” Thanks for WONDERing with us, Lani!

-On a whitewater rafting trip, you can expect to paddle your way down a beautiful river while enjoying the excitement of navigating through challenging rapids.
-While it's possible to maneuver your own raft down some whitewater rivers, there are also many outdoor adventure companies that offer guided trips down some of the most famous whitewater rivers around the world.
+On a whitewater rafting trip, you’ll paddle your way down a beautiful river.
+You can also look forward to racing through fast rapids.
+It’s possible to take your own raft down some whitewater rivers.
+But there are also many companies that offer guided trips.
+They take boats down some of the most famous rivers around the world.

-For example, the Chattooga River, which flows between Georgia and South Carolina, is a free-flowing river that can usually be navigated between early spring and late fall, depending upon rainfall.
-The nearby Ocoee River in southern Tennessee, however, is a dam-controlled river that has its season controlled by river authorities.
+For example, the Chattooga River flows between Georgia and South Carolina.
+It’s a free-flowing river that can usually be used for rafting between early spring and late fall.
+The nearby Ocoee River in southern Tennessee, however, is a dam-controlled river.
+Its season is controlled by river authorities.

-On a guided trip, you’ll usually join several other people on a specialized rubber raft.
-Whitewater rafts are sturdy to stand up to the obstacles they often bounce off of, while also being flexible enough to allow you to maneuver through difficult rapids.
+On a guided trip, you’ll usually join a few other people on a rubber raft.
+Whitewater rafts are sturdy to stand up to the objects they often bounce off of.
+They’re also flexible enough to move through difficult rapids.

-The rapids you encounter will be classified with a rating from one to six.
-Class one rapids move slowly with few waves and are suitable for most anyone.
-Class six rapids, on the other hand, have dangerous drops, huge obstacles, and turbulent waters that even professional rafters might have difficulty navigating.
-Most whitewater rafters enjoy guided tours that feature a mixture of easy to moderate rapids with a few challenging rapids thrown in to get your pulse racing.
+Rapids are classified with ratings from one to six.
+Class one rapids move slowly with few waves.
+They’re a good fit for most rafting trips.
+Class six rapids are another story.
+They have dangerous drops, huge obstacles, and rough waters.
+Even professional rafters can have difficulty on them.
+Most whitewater rafters enjoy guided tours with a mixture of easy to moderate rapids.
+Tours also often have few challenging rapids thrown in to get your pulse racing.

-On a whitewater rafting trip, you’ll be expected to paddle to help get your boat downstream.
-Fortunately, whitewater rafting guides, often nicknamed “river rats,” will be along to show you the proper strokes.
-They’ll also help you learn more about the rapids you’ll face and how to navigate them safely.
+On a whitewater rafting trip, you’ll help paddle to move your boat downstream.
+Fortunately, whitewater rafting guides, often nicknamed “river rats,” will be along to show you how.
+They’ll also teach you more about the rapids you’ll face.
+This way, you can learn how to handle them safely.

-In addition to an oar, you’ll also need a personal flotation device to protect you and help you float should you fall out of the raft.
+In addition to an oar, you’ll also need a life jacket.
+This will help you float should you fall out of the raft.
 Many people also use special clothing, including wetsuits, when whitewater rafting during colder seasons.